archguard/archguard.org/docs/faq.md

 ### docker mysql exited 137 memory

+需要增大 Docker 虚拟机内存。

-The default VM created by Colima has 2 CPUs, 2GiB memory and 60GiB storage.
+The default VM created by Coloma has 2 CPUs, 2GiB memory and 60GiB storage.
 When run scanner in large projects, the default config will make MySQL exited, can to set more memory for ArchGuard:

 ```
 colima start --cpu 4 --memory 8